Edgenius/PlatoDocSite/content/pdf-form-builder/p30-clone-form.md

 description = "Clone help you create the form for minor PDF updates"
 +++

 This may be happens very often - you modified your PDF slightly, either added a new field or adjusted the layout of page.
-If you already created the web form for your PDF in PlatoForms, you can cope with this case in an elegant way and save your a lots of effort to build a new form from scratch.
+If you already created the web form for your PDF in PlatoForms, you can cope with this case in an elegant way and save a lots of effort without building a new form from scratch.

 Go to `Dashboard`, move mouse over that old version PDF, press that `gear icon` and select "Clone Form" in its dropdown menu.
 In the popup dialog, you can turn off `Reuse PDF` and turn on `Reuse Widgets` then press `Clone`.